WaiYanMyintMo/vhosts-helper/readme.md

   You can choose either above the matched string or below with EditOption '+' and '-' respectively.

   If string is not found it will behave as if you chose 'append' type instead.
-Meaning if EditOption is '+', the data will be inserted at the top of the file.
+Meaning if EditOption was '+', the data will be inserted at the top of the file.
+  ### META CONFIGURATIONS
+  Hey, I tried as much as possible to put all configurations in the config file.
+The ONLY hard-coded one is config_path, which is needed to find the config file.
+You can change it in configurer.py file if you are using the python version.
+If you are using an e

+ Don't be sad....
+It is available as a command line argument!

+  main.exe PATH\TO\CONFIG.YAML and that's it!
+Relative path is supported.
   ### Uninportant Configurations
   *In editor_config:*